 All of this work is hugely exciting.
 Here at National Grid we’re proud to be working with the other gas networks through Energy Networks Association’s Gas Goes Green programme, to ensure that tomorrow’s heat, really is today’s opportunity.

-Gas Goes Green #H2Explainers are a series of blogs setting all the key information you need to know about how Britain’s gas networks are working to deliver hydrogen to our homes.
+Gas Goes Green #H2Explainers are a series of blogs setting all the key information you need to know about how Britain’s gas networks are working to deliver hydrogen to our homes, as part of our 'Tomorrow's Heat, Today's Opportunity' campaign.
 Check out the ENA Newsroom to find other articles and updates from both gas and electricity network companies.

 About Energy Networks Association